-To help you make the best choices for eating fish from the Niagara River, we produced an easy-to-understand booklet with colour-coded symbols so you can quickly see which fish from the Niagara River are safe to eat.
+Using the information from the 2017-2018 Guide to Eating Ontario Fish, we produced an easy-to-understand booklet with colour-coded symbols so you can quickly see which fish from the Niagara River are safe to eat.
+This educational booklet will help you make the best choices for eating fish from the Niagara River.
 Download the booklet or view it in your browser (scroll down).

 Fishing is a fun way to get outdoors.
 Fish can be a nutritious part of a balanced diet.
 Eating fish provides an excellent source of protein, omega-3 fats, and other essential nutrients.
 However, depending on the type, size, and number of fish eaten, people may be at risk for eating harmful chemicals in the fish they eat.